 Most leases are 12-months in duration and can renew at the anniversary date if you and the resident agree it is in your best interests.

 You will want to ensure that your property manager has a fair but firm lease for your resident.

 It should be fair because there is going to be specific resident-landlord law in the lease.

 And it should be firm to hold a resident accountable during their time in your home.

 Collecting rent is an essential part of the entire renting process!
 One of your goals should be to make a return on your real estate investment.

 Collecting rent is pretty straightforward.
 In most cases, rent is due on the first of the month and late after a specific date after the first.
-The late fee in the lease your Little Rock property manager signed with the tenant might be a flat fee or a percentage of rent.
+The late fee in the lease your Little Rock property manager signed with the resident might be a flat fee or a percentage of rent.

 Your property manager will handle the details of the eviction, but you will be responsible for paying the court costs, attorney fees, and set out charges.